Habibllahi/Habibllahi/README.md

 - 👋 Hi, I’m @Habibllahi
-- 👀 I’m interested in Native Android Mobile development with Java and Kotlin, REST microservice development with Java/Kotlin and Spring Framework, Cross platform desktop development with Java and JavaFX
+- 👀 I’m interested in Native Android Mobile development with Java and Kotlin, REST web service development with Java/Kotlin and Spring Framework, Ethereum              blockchain based decentralized application development on JVM,Cross platform desktop development with Java and JavaFX.
-- 🌱 I’m currently mastering my interests by participating in related projects
+- 🌱 I’m currently learning Ethereum and Solidity.
-- 💞️ I’m looking to collaborate on projects related to my interests
+- 💞️ I’m looking to collaborate on projects related to my interests.
 - 📫 How to reach me -- habibllahi3@gmail.com

 <!---